-An overall EU policy objective in recent years has been to combat unemployment and raise the employment rate, as set out in the European Employment Strategy (EES), launched at the Luxembourg Jobs Summit in November 1997.
-Since then, increased targets for the overall employment rate and, in particular, higher labour force participation of women and elderly people, have been the main objectives of EU policy.
-Besides the fight against unemployment, another purpose has come into focus in recent years: to increase the employment rate of the active population has become an important focus, as it helps to counterbalance the effects of demographic change, which in turn has a positive impact on the sustainability of pension systems.
+One major EU policy objective in recent decades has been to combat unemployment and raise the employment rate, as set out in the European Employment Strategy (launched in 1997).
+Since then, higher targets for overall employment – and, in particular, higher labour force participation among women and elderly people – have been the main objectives of EU policy.
+Increasing the employment rate of the active population has become an important focus, as it helps to counterbalance the effects of demographic change, which in turn has a positive impact on the sustainability of pension systems.

-At the Lisbon European Council (March 2000), the European Union set itself a new strategic goal for the next decade, designed to enable the Union to regain the conditions for full employment and to strengthen cohesion by 2010.
-The aim of these measures was to raise the overall EU employment rate to 70% and to increase the number of women in employment to more than 60% by 2010.
+At the Lisbon European Council (March 2000), the EU set a new strategic goal for the next decade, designed to restore the conditions for full employment and to strengthen cohesion.
+The aim of these measures was to raise the overall EU employment rate to 70% and to increase the number of women in employment to more than 60%.

-The Stockholm European Council (March 2001) added two intermediate and one additional target: the employment rate should be raised to 67% overall by 2005, 57% for women by 2005 and 50% for older workers by 2010.
-The Barcelona Council (March 2002) confirmed that full employment was the overarching goal of the EU and called for a reinforced Employment Strategy to underpin the Lisbon Strategy in an enlarged EU.
+The Stockholm European Council (March 2001) added two intermediate targets and one additional one: the employment rate should be raised to 67% overall by 2005, 57% for women by 2005 and 50% for older workers by 2010.
+The Barcelona Council (March 2002) confirmed that full employment was the overarching goal of the EU and called for a reinforced employment strategy to underpin the Lisbon Strategy in an enlarged EU.